cbugk/libvirt-nwfilters/README.md

 ### Ports

 Ports follow the same mantra as subnets.
-However, due to unused parameters I had to comment out port "filterref"s except for `port-out-reject`, which is used for blocking ports 0-1023 and 9090 (Cockpit) on gatewway (a.k.a. hypervisor) to the guest machine.
+However, due to unused parameter errors, I had to comment out port "filterref"s except for `port-out-reject`, which is used for blocking ports 0-1023 and 9090 (Cockpit) on gateway (a.k.a. hypervisor) to the guest machine.